Dric/simple-photos-contest/README.md

 Installation
 ------------
+* Automatic install (recommended)
+	1. Make the cache dir writable (777).
+	2. Open the SPC url in your favorite browser.
+	3. You will be redirected to the SPC installer.
+	4. Follow the installer steps.
+* Manual install :

-+ Make the cache dir writable (777).
+	1. Make the cache dir writable (777).
-+ import install.sql in your mysql db.
+	2. import install/install.sql in your mysql db.
-+ Rename config-sample.php into config.php.
+	3. Rename config-sample.php into config.php.
-+ Edit config.php to change db connect values and admin password.
+	4. Edit config.php to change db connect values and admin password.
-+ Configure SPC in admin panel.
+	5. Configure SPC in admin panel.

 Quick Start
 -----------